STAY TRU TO LEGACY

 In the Harry S. Truman Presidential Library and Museum, Truman created a dynamic educational center that nurtures leadership, spurs discussions about democracy, and inspires civil service.

-In recognition of the 75th anniversary of his presidency, the Truman Library and Truman Library Institute have developed a momentous plan to use Truman’s life and legacy to inform, inspire, educate, and engage a 21st-century audience at an increasingly critical time in our nation’s history.
+In recognition of the 75th anniversary of his presidency, the Truman Library and Truman Library Institute developed a momentous plan to draw on Truman’s life and legacy to inform, inspire, educate, and engage a 21st-century audience at an increasingly critical time in our nation’s history.

-The $25-million capital campaign includes a new Truman permanent exhibition and other strategic improvements, enhanced education programs, expanded public programs, and endowment support.
+The $55-million Stay TRU Capital Campaign, increased from the original $20-million goal, includes a new Truman permanent exhibition and other strategic improvements, enhanced education programs, expanded public programs, and endowment support.

 STAY TRU TO HISTORY